hupili/python-for-data-and-media-communication-gitbook/leetcode.md

 ## List

 - ★★★☆☆ [rotate-array](https://leetcode.com/problems/rotate-array/) - basic solution involves list slicing.
 Need to take care when `k` is larger than the list length.
 There are many alternative solutions that may require some logical thinking.
+- ★★★★☆ [pascals-triangle](https://leetcode.com/problems/pascals-triangle/) - Exercise the list-of-list structure.
+Try to find the pattern between each two rows.

 ## Control flow